IgniteUI/indigo-design-docfx/en/style/colors.md

 <img class="responsive-img" src="../images/colors_palette.png" />

+The **Indigo.Design System** version 3 introduces the concept of series palettes with two collections of ten colors each optimized for various data visualization scenarios.
+Both palettes ensure good contrast between adjacent series colors so that the palette can be used e.g. to colorize ranges of a gauge.
+One of the palettes is further optimized to be 100% inclusive and facilitate easy comprehension by people with color vision defficiencies.

 ## Palette Generation

 To change the primary palette in Sketch open the Indigo.Design library file and select `View` -> `Components`.
 Then in the Sketch menu you will notice a group of four buttons, where the one to the right is an icon of a pantone guide and stands for `Show Color Variables`.